Andes Machu Picchu

 Ten Days.
 Nothing Left Out.

 Every other program in this collection makes choices — which sites to include, which to leave for another trip.
 The Andes Machu Picchu makes none of those choices.
-It is the complete version: the forgotten plateau of Huchuy Qosqo, the sacred stretch of the Inka Trail through Wiñayhuayna to Intipunku, the glacial silence of Humantay Lake, the condor viewpoint above the Salkantay massif, Rainbow Mountain at 5,200 m / 17,060 ft from the approach that reveals the Red Valley alongside it, the southern valley’s hydraulic engineering at Tipon and the gold interior of Andahuaylillas, and Q’osqo itself decoded from Qoricancha through Sacsayhuaman to San Pedro market.
+It is the complete version: the forgotten plateau of Huchuy Qosqo, the sacred stretch of the Inca Trail through Wiñayhuayna to Intipunku, the glacial silence of Humantay Lake, the condor viewpoint above the Salkantay massif, Rainbow Mountain at 5,200 m / 17,060 ft from the approach that reveals the Red Valley alongside it, the southern valley’s hydraulic engineering at Tipon and the gold interior of Andahuaylillas, and Q’osqo itself decoded from Qoricancha through Sacsayhuaman to San Pedro market.

 This journey isn’t just something you do—it’s something you experience.
 Let the mountain speak to you in its own way.